Actions

 Brad Buxer (Composer)

 The Sonic 3 version is derived from the original version of "Knuckles' Theme" from the same game, with Geoff Grace credited as its arranger.
-It shares similar chord progression with Michael Jackson's "Is It Scary", recorded one year prior to the game's release.
-Notably, "Is It Scary" was intended for use in the 1993 film Addams Family Values, but its inclusion was cancelled after contractual issues.
-Alongside Buxer's reuse of his song "Hard Times" for Ice Cap Zone's theme, this reveals that Jackson's sound team were recycling their past, unreleased material for inclusion in Sonic the Hedgehog 3 (likely due to the late nature of their requested involvement).
+It shares a similar chord progression with Michael Jackson's "Is It Scary", recorded one year before the game's release.
+Notably, "Is It Scary" was intended for use in the 1993 film Addams Family Values, but its inclusion was canceled after contractual issues.
+Alongside Buxer's reuse of his song "Hard Times" for Ice Cap Zone's theme, this reveals that Jackson's sound team was recycling their past, unreleased material for inclusion in Sonic the Hedgehog 3 (likely due to the late nature of their requested involvement).

 A bug in Sonic 3 causes the Sonic & Knuckles version of the theme to play.
 This programming oversight (where the game loads the music at ID 18 instead of 2E) reveals the late nature of Jackson and his sound team's involvement in Sonic 3.
 The 1993-11-03 prototype seems to support this theory, as it only contains the Sonic & Knuckles version.